Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Discussion

+The influence of entrainment on the estimated vertical velocities was only partially neglected when we set $\epsilon = 0$ and $\bar{\epsilon}=0$ because we numerically calculated the vertical derivative of $T_c$ to find $dT_c/dz$. \citet{peters_generalized_2022} demonstrate that only temperature profiles obtained from $dT_c/dz$ equations that contain entrainment led to accurate buoyancy profiles.
+They found that errors in temperature accumulated with height when integrating from the surface to the top of the cloud, and were especially large when entrainment was neglected.
+Our approach differs from that of \citet{peters_generalized_2022} because we apply a thermodynamic budget framework to estimate the instantaneous vertical velocity at each height.
+In this way, we avoid accumulating errors when integrating in the vertical direction.
+Moreover, we use the ``observed'' $dT_c/dz$ in our analysis, which includes any impact of entrainment on the temperature lapse rate.

 Despite entrainment assumptions made in the plume model, it may be possible to use $\alpha$ to examine several proposed influences on entrainment rate.
-These include radial size of the cloud \citep{takahashi_revisiting_2021, peters_are_2020}, environmental humidity \citep{lu_observational_2018}, among other influences \citep{becker_estimating_2018, takahashi_revisiting_2023, yano_well-mixed_2022, warner_microstructure_1969}.
+These include radial size of the cloud \citep{takahashi_revisiting_2021, peters2023analytic}, environmental humidity \citep{lu_observational_2018}, among other influences \citep{becker_estimating_2018, takahashi_revisiting_2023, yano_well-mixed_2022, warner_microstructure_1969}.
 The models derived in this work may also provide a means to test different entrainment parameterizations, including stochastic formulations \citep{romps_nature_2010}, although assumptions in the plume model may limit the conclusions.
-One of these assumptions is homogeneous mixing, which \citet{sherwood_slippery_2013} showed impacts the range of entrainment rates permitted in deep convection.
-Nevertheless, assumptions like this likely do not impact comparative studies.